DataChangers/Practical-Introduction-To-Data-Analysis/README.md

 Module 5: Our Data Analysis in Context: Explore how data insights work in the real world and in the context of a couple specific industries.
 You'll also get a crash course in data ethics and the wide variety of possible careers in the field of data analysis.

-Final Exam and Challenge Labs: Take a 20-question, multiple-choice Final Exam and complete one Challenge Lab.
+Final Exam and Challenge Lab: Take a 20-question, multiple-choice Final Exam and complete one Challenge Lab.

 ## Course Outline